How to Update Ubuntu from Terminal

 Conclusion

 This tutorial taught you how to update software packages on your Ubuntu system.
-It presented two update methods, one for performing everyday system updates and the other to prepare the system for a release upgrade.
+It presented two update methods: one for performing everyday system updates and the other for preparing the system for a release upgrade.

 If you are new to Ubuntu, read How to Install Wine on Ubuntu and start running Windows applications on Linux.